 Note the CID in the output.
 This will be used to initiate the Powergate storage.

 The following command pushes a new storage configuration for a CID, creates a storage job for it, and watches the progress of the resulting job:

 The configuration used will be based on the default configuration unless a custom configuration is provided (see

 pow config apply --help).
-Powergate will automatically find miners and perform the storage deal.
+Powergate will automatically find storage providers and perform the storage deal.

 You can watch the job progress anytime with:

 For additional details and up-to-date information on how to use

 powand perform other operations like retrieval, see the official Textile docs.

 To retrieve the file that you stored through POW CLI, you can run the following command to download it from IPFS: